hund030/TeamsFx_Wiki_review/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       "description": "Show user profile using Single Sign On feature" }
     ```

+    Remember to delete the previous 'helloWorld' command since it is not used.
     3. Also add bot domain to `validDomain`:
     ```
     "validDomains": [